An Economic Topology of the Brexit vote: Data

+The 27 axis variables employed in the analysis are listed in Table \ref{tab:sumstats_reduced} along with descriptive statistics for the average proportion of each category in each constituency.
+These provide a flavour for the data and permit some basic testing of links with Brexit voting.
+Using two-sample t-tests we report the difference between the values of each characteristic in Remain and Leave areas, reporting a positive value in the `Diff' column whenever the average value amongst Leave is higher.

-Across the full dataset it can be seen that the broad averages are in concordance with the narrative around the Brexit vote.
-Lower education levels, higher levels of deprivation, lower social-class and poorer health are all part of an exclusion story that brought those who felt left behind to change the course of UK history.
-These are the factors consistently identified in the Brexit literature verifying the constituency level data as representative against the local authority area and individual level aggregations.
-This paper moves beyond these headlines to understand what is really going on behind the projected aggregate picture.
+Across the dataset, broad averages are consistent with correlations reported in existing literature on the Brexit vote: lower education levels, higher levels of deprivation, lower-skilled occupation and poorer health are all associated with the Leave vote, supporting an exclusion story whereby those who felt socio-economically `left behind' drove the referendum result (e.g. \cite{GoodHeath2016b}, \cite{Mckenzie2016}, \cite{hobolt2016brexit}, \cite{inglehart2016trump}, \cite{bromley2018brexit}).
+Existing work has verified that data at higher levels of aggregation is representative of the individual data for these demographic variables and their Brexit-voting correlations (Alabrese et al, 2019).